 Harvey wrote the lyrics and melody over the pairing’s stomping blues rock guitar riffs, and it tells a gritty story of a bar fight in the singer’s customary gravelly drawl.

-If you think Hollow Souls‘ new single ‘Shotgun’ initially comes across like some classic T. Rex album track where Jimmy Page and Angus Young has gone in and beefed up the guitars, then we’re on the same page, and about as ancient.
+If you think Hollow Souls‘ new single ‘Shotgun’ initially comes across like some classic T. Rex album track where Jimmy Page and Angus Young have gone in and beefed up the guitars, then we’re on the same page, and about as ancient.
 But there’s an added rock dance floor element, some suitably hoary upfront vocals and soulful ones in support, all over some rather apt fighting talk lyricisms that kind of insinuate you ought to play this loud – or else!

 From humble beginnings in Torquay, Devon, to trading licks with the likes of Joe Bonamassa and Billy Gibbons on the world stage, Barras has already lived a hundred lives that defy his youth and exuberance – His own project Kris Barras Band had a mammoth 2024.
 From selling out headline shows in British castles, headlining Planet Rockstock, and a Top #5 UK album with Halo Effect.